 At all stages the focus is on the learner: pupils are encouraged to think about different ways of approaching their learning and to decide upon and use the methods which work best for them, enabling them to develop an independent approach to their studies.

-Our curriculum combines traditional academic disciplines, progressively builds on the pupils’ prior knowledge and understanding, and offers breadth, balance, stretch and challenge to all our students of all ages.
-Programmes of study for the development of numeracy, literacy, language acquisition, ICT and scientific skills and understanding operate across the school, providing a logical and coherent framework for learning from EYFS to A Level.
+Our curriculum is underpinned by traditional academic disciplines, progressively builds on the pupils’ prior knowledge and understanding, and offers breadth, balance, stretch and challenge to all our students of all ages.
+Programmes of study for the development of numeracy, literacy, language acquisition, ICT and scientific skills and understanding operate across the School, providing a logical and coherent framework for learning from Early Years Foundation Stage to A Level.